 MG Marvel electric SUV gets four-star rating at Euro NCAP crash tests

-MG Marvel electric SUV gets four-star rating at Euro NCAP crash tests2 min read .
-Updated: 21 Dec 2021, 09:52 AM IST
+MG Marvel electric SUV gets four-star rating at Euro NCAP crash tests

 Marvel X SUV was showcased at the Auto Expo in Greater Noida back in February 2020.
 MG Motor plans to drive in the premium SUV, which is already available in global markets as Marvel R, to India later.